 Ida Institute Call for Grant Proposals

-In order to increase knowledge in this area and develop the evidence base for person-centered care in audiology, the Ida Institute will again this year make research funding to the value of USD 30,000 available with a maximum of USD 10,000 per grant annually.
+In order to encourage research and support the development of the evidence base for person-centered care in audiology, the Ida Institute has established the Ida Research Grant, allocating research funding to the value of USD 30,000 annually with a maximum of USD 10,000 per grant.

 By providing funding for research into the effects of person-centered tools and methodologies in the field of hearing care, we hope to stimulate interest and support for the development of evidence in this important area of hearing rehabilitation.

 Funding will be awarded to projects that develop evidence related to Ida Institute initiatives and tools and aim to demonstrate the effect of person-centered care in hearing rehabilitation.
-In 2017 we are particularly interested in projects related to the deployment of Ida’s Telecare Platform and Tinnitus counseling tools.
+In 2018, we are particularly interested in projects related to:

 The Ida Institute Research Committee will review and select successful grant applications.
 The committee members are Prof. Louise Hickson, committee chair, Dr. Joseph Montano, Dr. Melanie Ferguson, Dr. Elisabet Sundewall Thoren, Prof. Sophia Kramer and Melany Gregory, CEO of the Ear Foundation.